 As Mayor of the town of Saltville, I wish to take opportunity at this time to thank the people of Saltville in their work both of rescuing the people in the recent disaster and for their help to the injured and homeless.
 If proper information can be secured as to who did the heroic rescue work, I will see that they get proper recognition.

-In all, fourteen people died on that fateful Christmas Eve night as counted by Mayor Dunham, and just as many suffered injuries.
+In all, nineteen people died on that fateful Christmas Eve night as counted by Mayor Dunham, and just as many suffered injuries.
 It is said that the Mayor cried as the bodies were brought to the undertaker on that first night.

 The cause of the dam collapse has never been determined, though it likely resulted from a failure in the structural integrity of the dam wall.
 Many believe that the recent rains increased the dam’s density, which added pressure to the wall.
 One man was arrested under suspicion for the wall collapse.
 Roy Patrick was detained and held without bond under the charge of using dynamite to rupture the dam in retaliation for Mathieson refusing to hire him.
 Patrick refuted the charges, saying that the people who “have it in for him” were behind the whole scheme.
 A grand jury decided that not enough evidence existed to convict Patrick of the crime, so the charges were dropped.